raghu78273/UAV-Assisted-IoT-Data-Collection/README.md

 - **Multi-UAV Coordination** — distributed coverage strategies

 ## How to Run Simulation
-1. Download `IOT UAV SIMULATION347.html.`
+1. Download `IOT UAV SIMULATION347.html`
 2. Open it in any browser (Chrome recommended)
-3. Interact with the UAV path planning simulation directly — No installation required
+3. Interact with the UAV path planning simulation directly — no installation required

 ## Applications
 - **Disaster Monitoring** — collect sensor data in disaster zones with no network infrastructure
 - **Smart Agriculture** — monitor soil, temperature, and humidity sensors across large farmlands
 - **Remote Sensing** — gather environmental data from inaccessible or hazardous areas
 - **Environmental Monitoring** — track pollution, wildlife, and climate parameters in forests and oceans
 - **Infrastructure-Free Communication** — enable data collection in military, border, and rural areas with zero connectivity
 - **Search and Rescue** — locate and monitor victims using UAV-IoT integration in emergency scenarios

 ## Future Scope
 - Real hardware implementation using ESP32-based IoT nodes and actual drone platforms
 - Integration with deep reinforcement learning for smarter UAV path planning
 - Energy harvesting techniques for extended UAV flight time
 - 5G and LoRaWAN communication integration for wider coverage